 Over the course of about nine months, I completed my BFA degree film, postpartum.
 I worked through a series of visual and audio experiments from start to finish.
 Unsure of where this piece would take me, I hoped to answer every "what if..."
 I could meet along the way.

 early germs of ideas:

 I initially gravitated toward the manifestations of individual vulnerability to influence my visual and thematic choices.
 Through controlled means of expression (i.e. lighting, material and camera), I was interested in understanding an experience that I perceive as involuntary at the root.
-I shot several motion tests of the woman puppet figure, focusing on one exaggerated body movement or material manipulation at a time.
+I shot several motion tests of the mother puppet figure, focusing on one exaggerated body movement or material manipulation at a time.
 After a particular conversation, I was thinking about the inherent physical vulnerability that newborn babies possess, and how that is more "normalized" than the mother's physical and emotional discomfort and trials throughout, and after a pregnancy.
-Going forward, I directed my film to the first moments of the relationship that is assumed between a mother and newborn, occupying both psychological and physical space during and after birth.
+Going forward, I directed my film to the first moments of the relationship that is formed between a mother and newborn, occupying both psychological and physical space during and after birth.